calico/impulse/README.md

 ## The models

-This package revolves around two phenomonological models, the sigmoid (single response) and impulse (double sigmoid).
+This package revolves around two phenomenological models, the sigmoid (single response) and impulse (double sigmoid).
 The plot below highlights the value of these models.
 It is easy to mentally convert between timecourses and kinetic paramters, but the kinetic parameters